RiteshJha912/DeceitDefuse/README.md

 ## **Live:** [https://deceit-defused.vercel.app/](https://deceit-defused.vercel.app/)

 Deceit Defused is a comprehensive cyber awareness and hacking prevention platform designed to educate, engage, and empower users to defend against digital threats.
-Tailored for individuals, students, organizations, and government officials, the platform provides learning resources, assessment tools and an intuitive incident reporting system to foster a safer digital environment.

 **Note:** This platform was conceptualized, developed and deployed from code to production in under **2.5 hours** — showcasing a rapid prototyping workflow and agile development efficiency.